oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 Note: Your EKS cluster configuration may take 5-10 minutes to update after you add the OIDC provider.

-Now let’s update the `kubeconfig` of the EKS cluster so the API server prompts for authentication whenever there’s an inbound kubectl request.
-We’ll also add an RBAC control stating that a user part of the eks-admin Okta group will have the k8s ClusterRole cluster-admin.
+Now let's update the `kubeconfig` of the EKS cluster so the API server prompts for authentication whenever there's an inbound kubectl request.
+We'll also add an RBAC control stating that a user part of the eks-admin Okta group will have the k8s ClusterRole cluster-admin.

-To update the EKS `kubeconfig` we’ll use AWS CloudShell.
-It’s particularly convenient to make quick updates if you [access the AWS Console with Okta SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/okta-idp.html)  and assume a given role, as we did earlier in this tutorial:
+To update the EKS `kubeconfig` we'll use AWS CloudShell.
+It's particularly convenient to make quick updates if you [access the AWS Console with Okta SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/okta-idp.html)  and assume a given role, as we did earlier in this tutorial:

 {% img blog/secure-access-to-eks/38.png alt:"AWS Console - Federated Login" width:"800" %}{: .center-image }